 Sweetener Science: The choice of sweeteners isn't just about taste.
 Sugar, syrups, or sugar-free alternatives all affect the gummy's water activity, which can make or break the stability of the active ingredient.

 Flavor Masking Magic: Sulforaphane has a strong, bitter taste.
-Masking it in a pleasant gummy requires expert flavorists who can work within the constraints of the formula without using excessive sweeteners that might destabilize everything.
+Masking it in a pleasant gummy requires expert flavorists who work within the constraints of the formula without using excessive sweeteners that might destabilize everything.

 The Proof is in the Testing: No Shortcuts Allowed